skillrepos/cc-se/labs.md

 /context
 ```

+Scroll back up to the start of the output.
 You'll see information about current token usage and remaining capacity.

 ![context command](./images/ccode224.png?raw=true "context command")